xeolabs/xeolabs.github.com/_posts/2013-10-28-scenejs-webgl-context-lost.md

 </section><!-- /#table-of-contents -->

-[SceneJS](http://scenejs.org) can automatically recover from lost WebGL context without disruption to your scene state, and most importantly, without needing to reload anything.<br><br>
+[SceneJS](http://scenejs.org) can automatically recover from lost WebGL context without disruption to your scene state, and more importantly, without needing to reload anything.<br><br>
 SceneJS was the first to do this, but pretty soon this will be a standard feature of all retained-mode WebGL frameworks.
 <br><br>
-Check out the example below, in which we blow the context away every five seconds while the bubbles rise and you orbit them with the camera:
+Check out the example below, in which we blow the context away every five seconds while you orbit the rising bubbles using the mouse:
 <br><br>
 [![SceneJS First Example]({{ site.url }}/images/scenejs/webglContextLost.jpg)](http://scenejs.org/examples.html?page=webglContextLost)